neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/ContentStructure.rst

 of the pages is represented by a TYPO3CR Node of type `Folder`.
 However, not only the pages themselves are represented as tree: Imagine a page has two columns, with different content elements inside each of them.
-The columns are stored as Nodes of type `Section`, and they contain nodes of type `Text`, `Image`, or whatever structure is needed.
-This nesting can be done indefinitely: Inside a `Section`, there could be another three-column element which again contains `section` elements with arbitrary content inside.
+The columns are stored as Nodes of type `ContentCollection`, and they contain nodes of type `Text`, `Image`, or whatever structure is needed.
+This nesting can be done indefinitely: Inside a `ContentCollection`, there could be another three-column element which again contains `ContentCollection` elements with arbitrary content inside.

 .. admonition:: Comparison to TYPO3 CMS